dashabezik/Morley/img/appendix_b.md

 ## USAGE:
 ###
-0. Run ``` morley``` command on the command line (or in Anaconda Promp).
+1. Run ``` morley``` command on the command line (or in Anaconda Promp).
 <p align="center">
 <img src="https://github.com/dashabezik/Morley/blob/main/img/load button.PNG" width=50% height=50%>
 </p>

-1. For quick start, download the example photos folder from https://github.com/dashabezik/Morley/tree/main/ or select your own photos.
-To test the program you can run it using bigger photo sets placed here: https://github.com/dashabezik/plants
+*For quick start, download the example photos folder from https://github.com/dashabezik/Morley/tree/main/ or select your own photos.
+To test the program you can run it using bigger photo sets placed here: https://github.com/dashabezik/plants*

 2. Select directory with folders containing raw photos.
-Remember rules from the [NOTION](#Before-running-morley) above.
+Remember rules from the [notion](#Before-running-morley) above.

 3. Select file with seed template.